nikitha2/SocialMedia_BackendWithSpringBoot/README.md

    d.2.
 Connect to your social-media DB- **connect social-media-user@localhost:3306** and enter password.
 If schema is not set.
 Set it as to your schema **\use social-media-database** defined in step (a).

+   d.3.
+Now change mode to run sql query's with command **/sql** and run select queries to see if you see the users and posts.
+You can add users and posts to table via talend API tester

  <img width="1449" alt="Screenshot 2023-05-06 at 8 09 23 PM" src="https://user-images.githubusercontent.com/23514932/236655654-f8e324e5-be55-40fe-b54f-6c92f9fe5a0a.png">